 Paul and Peter urge us to study the Word of God.
 Paul in his "swan song" said:

-Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.
+Study to show thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.
+(2 Timothy 2:15)

--2 Timothy 2:15

 We are to study!
 And he added: